-In 2018, the U.S. News and World Report ranked our department as the seventh best graduate program in statistics and the twelfth best graduate program among all statistics and biostatistics programs.
+In 2018, the U.S. News and World Report ranked our department as the seventh best graduate program in statistics.

 In the most recent set of rankings compiled by the National Research Council from 2010, our department was ranked among the top ten statistics and probability programs in the Research category and eleventh in the reputation survey.

 Our current faculty members have received national awards and recognitions reflecting their contributions to statistical science and, by implication, the Department’s national standing.
 Examples of awards include the

 - Akaike Memorial Award

 - American Statistical Association Founder’s Award

 - Committee of Presidents of Statistical Societies (COPSS) Presidents’ Award

 - International Society of Bayesian Analysis Zellner Medal

 - Mitchell Prize